 The replication stream within MySQL is by default executed in a single-threaded execution model.
 Using Tungsten Replicator, the application of the replication stream can be applied in parallel.
-This improves the speed at which the database is updated and helps to reduce the effect of slaves lagging behind the master which can affect application performance.
-Parallel replication operates by distributing the events from the replication stream from different database schemas in parallel on the slave.
+This improves the speed at which the database is updated and helps to reduce the effect of Replicas lagging behind the Primary which can affect application performance.
+Parallel replication operates by distributing the events from the replication stream from different database schemas in parallel on the Replica.
 All the events in one schema are applied in sequence, but events in multiple schemas can be applied in parallel.
 Parallel replication will not help in those situations where transactions operate across schema boundaries.

 Parallel replication supports two primary options: